-6.1.2 Respiratory Hygiene and Cough Etiquette
+9.1.2 Respiratory Hygiene and Cough Etiquette

-Cough and sneeze etiquette relates to precautions taken to reduce the spread of virus via droplets produced during coughing and sneezing.
+Respiratory etiquette relates to precautions taken to reduce the spread of viruses via respiratory droplets produced during coughing and sneezing.
 Residents, staff and visitors should be encouraged to practice good cough and sneeze etiquette, which includes coughing or sneezing into the elbow or a tissue, and disposing of the tissue then cleansing the hands.
-Respiratory Cough Etiquette can be seen in Appendix 4.
-Specific advice should be given to any resident as a reminder
+Further information on respiratory etiquette is included in Appendix 4.

-6.1.3 Transmission Based Precautions
+9.2 Transmission Based Precautions

 Transmission based precautions are infection control precautions used in addition to standard precautions to prevent the spread of COVID-19.
-COVID-19 is most commonly spread by contact and droplets.
-Less commonly airborne spread may occur e.g. during aerosol generating procedures3 or care of severely ill patients.
+COVID-19 is spread by respiratory droplets - transmission may be direct, through contact with the respiratory secretions of someone with COVID-19, or indirect, through contact with a contaminated surface/object.
+Less commonly airborne spread may occur e.g. during aerosol generating procedures.

-6.1.4 Contact and Droplet Precautions
+9.2.1 Contact and Droplet Precautions